Ari-Smith-Research/Ari-Smith-Research.github.io/catalog-of-works.md

 *Grain by Grain (For [Seare Farhat](https://searefarhat.com/) and [Asher Wulfman](http://www.asherwulfman.com/))* for Tenor and Violinist <br />
 &emsp; co-written with Carson Borbely

-*Power Tools III: To My Pressure Pump* for Organist (after Lorine Niedecker's poem of the same name)

 *Joined Subjects and Grazed Knowledges (JS & GK)* for Piano Four Hands (after Gyorgy Kurtag's transcriptions of J.S.
 Bach)